 Harry Smith Social Club- To continue to improve people's lives.
-To spend club funds on more activities and opportunities for club members i.e. a physical activity programme with a focus on improving fitness.
-To provide further variety of activities and experiences, and provide an Outreach Service converting the individuals' budget for bed night to Outreach support in the service users' own homes.
+To spend club funds on more activities and opportunities for club members and provide further volunteering opportunities.

-Millgate Short Break Respite Service - To refurbish the respite floor Provide more opportunities for guests To secure block bookings.
-Uphold our high standards and flexibility.
+Millgate Short Break Respite Service - To refurbish the second floor at Millgate House in order to expand the service, and possibly provide a service to males.
+To continue to uphold our high standards and flexibility.
 Continue to receive positive reports from Care Quality Commission.
 To look into the possibility of providing a service to people from neighbouring boroughs of Rochdale.
+To provide an outreach service providing respite in individuals own homes.